 - Cook both sides till it has small brown spots on both sides.
 Repeat with other balls and keep aside.

-- Place one roti on a plate.
+- Now assemble the Paneer Kathi Roll.
+Place one roti on a plate.
 Top it with the paneer mixture in the middle and fold it in one third.

 - Heat some oil on the tawa and place the folded roll on it.
 Cook on both sides till crisp.